unraid/docs/docs/unraid-os/manual/storage-management.md

 1. Stop the array.
 2. Set the slot for the parity disk you wish to remove to *Unassigned*.
-3. Start the array to commit the change and \'forget\' the previously assigned parity drive.
+3. Start the array to commit the change and 'forget' the previously assigned parity drive.

 **CAUTION:** If you already have any failed data drives in the array be